Pink Floyd: Alienation, war, and insanity

-Legacy
+Legacy and influence

 Pink Floyd are one of the most commercially successful and influential rock bands of all time.
 They have sold more than 250 million records worldwide, including 75 million certified units in the United States, and 37.9 million albums sold in the US since 1993.
 The Sunday Times Rich List, Music Millionaires 2013 (UK), ranked Waters at number 12 with an estimated fortune of £150 million, Gilmour at number 27 with £85 million and Mason at number 37 with £50 million.

 In 2003, Rolling Stone's 500 Greatest Albums of All Time list included The Dark Side of the Moon at number 43, The Wall at number 87, Wish You Were Here at number 209, and The Piper at the Gates of Dawn at number 347.
 In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "Comfortably Numb" at number 314, "Wish You Were Here" at number 316, and "Another Brick in the Wall, Part 2" at number 375.

-In 2004, MSNBC ranked Pink Floyd number 8 on their list of "The 10 Best Rock Bands Ever".
+In 2004, MSNBC ranked Pink Floyd number eight on their list of "The 10 Best Rock Bands Ever".
 In the same year, Q named Pink Floyd as the biggest band of all time according to "a points system that measured sales of their biggest album, the scale of their biggest headlining show and the total number of weeks spent on the UK album chart".
 Rolling Stone ranked them number 51 on their list of "The 100 Greatest Artists of All Time".
 VH1 ranked them number 18 in the list of the "100 Greatest Artists of All Time".
-Colin Larkin ranked Pink Floyd number 3 in his list of the 'Top 50 Artists of All Time', a ranking based on the cumulative votes for each artist's albums included in his All Time Top 1000 Albums.
-In 2008, the head rock and pop critic of The Guardian, Alexis Petridis, wrote that the band occupy a unique place in progressive rock, stating, "Thirty years on, prog is still persona non grata [...]
+Colin Larkin ranked Pink Floyd number three in his list of the 'Top 50 Artists of All Time', based on the cumulative votes for each artist's albums included in his All Time Top 1000 Albums.
+In 2008, the chief pop critic of The Guardian, Alexis Petridis, wrote: "Thirty years on, prog is still persona non grata [...]
 Only Pink Floyd—never really a prog band, their penchant for long songs and 'concepts' notwithstanding—are permitted into the 100 best album lists."
-The writer Eric Olsen has called Pink Floyd "the most eccentric and experimental multi-platinum band of the album rock era".
+The writer Eric Olsen called Pink Floyd "the most eccentric and experimental multi-platinum band of the album rock era".